 Fighting fire with fire isn’t helping

-In January 2017, they wrote an article for The Conservation about the militarisation of conservation in Virunga.
+In January 2017, they wrote an article for The Conversation about the militarisation of conservation in Virunga.
 They write that,

 It would be wrong to question the objectives, dedication, and sacrifices made by the park management and staff.
 Many rangers have lost their lives in the line of duty.
 But based on our research in the region, we have doubts about the effects of the park’s current policies on conflict and violence in the wider Virunga area.